Statement of Problem

 Definition of the At Risk Population

 The incidence of HCC in a particular population of patients is used to determine if screening is appropriate for that population.
-Current guidelines published by the America Association for the Study of Liver Disease (AASLD) are based on a decades-old tenet of cost effectiveness being achieved if an intervention can be done at a cost of about $50,000 per year of life gained.
-There are published decision analysis/cost effectiveness models for HCC surveillance in chronic HCV infection.
-The risk of HCC in patients with chronic hepatitis C is highest in patients who have cirrhosis, with an incidence of between 2-8% per year.
-Patients who are infected with HCV but do not have cirrhosis have such a low risk of developing HCC that screening is not indicated.
+Current guidelines published by the American Association for the Study of Liver Disease (AASLD) and the American Gastroenterology Association (AGA) (Loomba et al, Ref.
+3) are based on a decades-old tenet of cost effectiveness being achieved if an intervention can be done at a cost of about $50,000 per year of life gained.
+There are published decision analysis/cost effectiveness models for HCC surveillance in chronic HBV/HCV infection and NASH.
+The risk of HCC is highest in patients who have cirrhosis, with an incidence of between 2-8% per year.
+Patients who are infected with HBV/HCV who do not have cirrhosis, or patients with NASH who do not have cirrhosis also have a higher risk of developing HCC so that screening may be indicated.

 Patients who have Been Successfully Treated for their Chronic Hepatitis C Infection

 Patients with cirrhosis from HCV infection who are successfully treated and clear the HCV virus are likely to have a reduced risk of developing HCC; however, data quantifying this reduced risk are not clear.
 It is likely that continued surveillance will become cost-ineffective with time as the liver fibrosis improves and the risk of HCC diminishes.
-The current guidelines of the AASLD suggest that treated patients with cirrhosis should continue to undergo surveillance for HCC no more often than annually until there is evidence that their cirrhosis has resolved.
+The current guidelines of the AASLD suggest that treated patients with cirrhosis should continue to undergo surveillance for HCC every 4-8 months until there is evidence that their cirrhosis and advanced fibrosis has resolved.
 The timeline for this improvement in fibrosis is unknown.

 Patients who are Co-infected with HCV and HIV